Post

 • What I found tough: Keeping the record types straight.
 Writing out what each one maps to (above) is what made them stick — A/AAAA to IP addresses, CNAME to another name, MX to a mail server.

 • Revisit: TXT records.
-I genuinely don’t yet see why a free-text DNS record is useful — that’s the gap I want to close next.
+I don’t yet see why a free-text DNS record is useful — that’s the gap I want to close next.

 References